 But when Edinburgh Festival is over, the city’s theatres, concert halls and events spaces keep on hosting and producing top-class performances.

 From local handicrafts to Louis Vuitton handbags, you’ll find it all in Edinburgh.
 You can expect names you’ll have heard of - Harvey Nichols, John Lewis, Urban Outfitters - and ones you definitely won’t have.
 It’s all got the added novelty of shopping amongst some of the UK’s most enchanting streets and buildings, too.

-As the Scottish capital, Edinburgh is full of national museums and galleries.
+As the Scottish capital city, Edinburgh is full of national museums and galleries.
 Many of these are run by National Galleries of Scotland and National Museums Scotland.

 As well as being an important part of Scotland’s history and culture, lots of them boast world-class collections or have won awards.

 Whether you want to support your favourite rugby or football team or soak up the atmosphere at a top-class stadium, we’ll point you in the right direction.

 If golfing on a world-class course with stunning views is more your thing, you’ll be pleased to discover Edinburgh knows a thing or two about golf.